 And then, you’ll listen.
 (And like I did, you’ll learn.)

-To really give the role some teeth, help her build relationships with people who influence you and your co-founders — coaches, mentors, or the right kind of board members.
-And give her access to them.
+To really give the role some teeth, help your HR lead build relationships with people who influence you and your co-founders — coaches, mentors, or the right kind of board members.
+And give them access to them.

 Because sometimes, you may be the problem.